 But just because…

-Cats widely preferred by different “types” of folks.
-This is why in this article we’re going to attempt to describe what it might be like to own a Chausie cat so that if you ever get a chance to own one of these awesome little creatures, you won’t regret your decision to do so six months later because they just aren’t the right “kind” of cat for you!
+Now, both “types” of cats are widely preferred by different “types” of folks.
+This is why, in this article, we’re going to attempt to describe what it might be like to own a Chausie cat so that if you ever get a chance to own one of these fantastic little creatures, you won’t regret your decision to do so six months later because they just aren’t the right “kind” of cat for you!

 So, without further ado, let’s dive right in!